 Duck hunts are conducted among 10 square miles of premium exclusive leases.
 Despite being one of the most productive wetlands in the world, these Louisiana duck hunts don’t happen by accident.
 It’s been said that the guide-staff here works harder each morning than many guides elsewhere work during an entire season.
 State-of-the-art GPS and radar, top-of-the-line and well-maintained equipment, along with knowledge gleaned from a lifetime’s experience in the marsh, ensures guest safety, comfort and productivity.
 Your hunting blind is only 3 steps from the lodge: step from the back door into the large boat that transports you safely across the river to the hunting area, then step into an airboat that takes you into the shallow water pond, then step into the dry platform blind nestled into dense stands of roseau cane.
 You’re there.
 Wear waders if you prefer but knee boots are all you’ll really need.
 Duck hunts begin with a 4:30 departure and guests are usually back at camp by 10:00.

 Loosen your belt and postpone dieting while at the Sportsmans Lodge.
-In addition to being one of the most hospitable lodge hosts you’ll likely ever meet, former gulf coast restaurateur Richard Young elevates down-home cooking to an art form.
+In addition to being some of the most hospitable lodge hosts you’ll likely ever meet, these folks elevate down-home cooking to an art form.
 During a recent 3-day cast & blast, we enjoyed seafood lasagna with shrimp, crawfish and lobster on arrival.
 Following a dreary morning of fishing, a hearty from-scratch chicken gumbo hit the spot for lunch.
 Dinner kicked off with a creole shrimp dip appetizer.
 Dinner was fresh-caught blackened redfish with seasoned shrimp garnish over creole potatoes covered with white wine reductive sauce.
 There was barely enough room for bread pudding dessert but we somehow managed.
 The final night entailed a culinary shifting of gears and we enjoyed 4 courses: swordfish ceviche, tiger sauce duck poppers, thai coconut shrimp soup and grilled asian sword fish.

-SWC Sportsmans Lodge at Venice sleeps up to 18 guests among 7 ensuite staterooms.
+SWC Sportsmans Lodge at Venice sleeps up to 20 guests among 8 ensuite staterooms.
 Reminisce about the day’s adventures in a spacious great room lounge area with comfortable seating and wide screen TV.
 A complimentary bar is stocked with top-shelf spirits, beer and wine.
-Upstairs you’ll find a game/conference room where you can relax over a game of backgammon, checkers or chess, or engage in a spirited game of boo ray or poker.
 The game room serves as a conference room for business meetings or seminars as needed.
 And you’ll never miss a sporting event – flatscreens, Direct TV, and wifi are available throughout.

 Once you’re at SWC Sportsmans Lodge, you’ll no longer need a vehicle.
 Everything you need is just a few steps away.
 Welcome to the real Sportsman’s Paradise.